 - Alcohol is not permitted at the event.
 Trinity Hospice reserves the right to disqualify anyone who is under the influence of alcohol, whether consumed prior to commencement or during the event.
 This is done in order to prevent risk to the safety and enjoyment of yourself and others.

-- Trinity Hospice reserves the right to update its terms and conditions in relation to the Colour Splash at any time prior to the event.
-All participants will be provided with any updated terms and conditions in advance of the event or on the day of the 3km Colour Splash.
+- Trinity Hospice reserves the right to update its terms and conditions in relation to the Blackpool Colour Run at any time prior to the event.
+All participants will be provided with any updated terms and conditions in advance of the event or on the day of the 3km Blackpool Colour Run.

 - The ‘paint’ is actually natural corn starch, mixed with 0.5% fluorescent tint (5000mg/kg) in the paint pouches and food grade corn starch with less than 10% cosmetic grade colour in the paint station ‘paint’.
 It can be inhaled in small quantities without adverse affects, but we’d recommend those with asthma to seriously think about the potential affect of airborne powdered paint and their condition.